iterative/dvc.org/static/docs/get-started/example-versioning.md

 The repository you cloned is already DVC-initialized.
 There should be a `.dvc/` directory with `config`, `.gitignore` files.
-These files and directories are hidden from a user in general and a user does not interact with these files directly.
+These files and directories are hidden from a user in general and a user doesn't interact with these files directly.
 Check
 [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.